mxschmitt/ui-driver-hetzner/README.md

 The Rancher traffic between the agents and the Rancher related traffic to the nodes is fully encrypted over HTTPS/TLS.

 The custom application specific traffic is *not* encrypted.
-TODO what can I do to encrypt it?
+You can use e.g. the Weave CNI-Provider for that: https://rancher.com/docs/rancher/v2.x/en/faq/networking/cni-providers/#weave

 ## Requirements for Private Networks